mikestratton/laravel/README.md

 After creating a Route::resource in your routes file, go to a terminal and type in: "php artisan route:list"
 This will return your routes, including the Route::resource that validates your route has full CRUD functionality.
 ![Git Bash returns Routes with Artisan](https://raw.githubusercontent.com/mikestratton/laravel/master/bash_route_list.PNG)

+## Views
+Views are located in the directory resources/views/

+### Create a Custom View
+1. add a method to your controller file
+2. in your views folder add a php file with the name yourfile.blade.php
+3. in your routes file, add a route that points to the method in your controller file

+#### Example Creation of a Custom View
+1. In your controller file, add the following method:
+public function contact_view(){
+        return view('contact');
+    }
+2. In your views folder, create a .php file and name it contact.blade.php
+3. In your routes.php file, add the following code:
+Route::get('/contact', 'PostsController@contact');

 References: https://www.udemy.com/php-with-laravel-for-beginners-become-a-master-in-laravel